-Rockville Pike-Montrose North District includes several institutional and commercial uses: the Jewish Community Center (JCC), B'nai Israel Congregation, Charles E. Smith Jewish Day School (Lower School) and the Hebrew Home of Greater Washington are in the northwestern portion of the Plan area.
-Montrose Crossing, Federal Plaza, and Pike Center are three traditional shopping centers in this district with the potential to redevelop with residential and non-residential uses.
+Center are three traditional shopping centers in this district with the potential to redevelop with residential and non-residential uses.
 The proposed Bus Rapid Transit on Rockville Pike (MD 355) will link the Rockville Pike portion of this district to the 2010 White Flint Sector Plan area and the City of Rockville.

-The Randolph Hills District, which is located east of Parklawn Drive, features additional institutional uses including: the MCPS-owned Rocking Horse Road Center, Charles E. Smith Jewish Day School (Upper School), and Montrose Christian School and Baptist Church, and a portion of the Randolph Hills residential neighborhood.
-Light-industrial properties are dominant uses in the Parklawn South District that is primarily located along Parklawn Drive and at Nicholson Court, which was included in the 2010 White Flint Sector Plan area (Map 9).
+The Randolph Hills District, which is located east of Parklawn Drive, features additional institutional uses, including: the MCPSowned Rocking Horse Road Center, Charles E. Smith Jewish Day School (Upper School), and Montrose Christian School and Baptist Church, and a portion of the Randolph Hills residential neighborhood.
+Light-industrial properties are dominant uses in the Parklawn South District that is primarily located along Parklawn Drive and at Nicholson Court, which was included in the 2010 White Flint Sector.
+Plan area (Map 10).

 In districts where redevelopment is recommended, a height and density map accompanies land use and zoning recommendations.
-These maps indicate where special features such as public use spaces should be located, and areas where building heights should be lower to ensure compatibility with adjacent residential communities and transitions in both height and density are needed to achieve the Plan's vision.
-The proposed roadway alignments and sizes of blocks could shift during the implementation of a development.
+These maps indicate where special features, such as public use spaces, should be located and areas where building heights should be lower to ensure compatibility with adjacent residential communities.
+Such transitions in both height and density are needed to achieve the Plan's vision.
+The proposed roadway alignments and sizes of blocks could shift during the implementation of a development (Map 11).